Data Resources for Educators

 - Classroom ready modules are designed with educators in mind.
 They use NOAA data in lesson plans and curricula for a straightforward experience.
 In addition to being on each topic page, all of the classroom ready resources are organized into one separate collection.

-Data resources are often geared for researchers and come in a variety of formats.
+Easily accessible resources are often geared for researchers and come in a variety of formats.
 They are not associated with lesson plans.
 However, the ones we highlight here are user-friendly and usually address a single subject.

 Looking for more?
 If you haven’t found what you’re looking for here, try exploring these major data repositories.
 These sites host vast troves of data from across many different subjects and disciplines.